bloodywoof-mike/Whitepaper/roadmap.md

 We **scale Fighter Communities** with **dynamic entry pricing** and **member dividends**, deepen perk stacks (AMAs, watch-alongs, club tournaments), and roll out **FightGear** capsule drops tied to marquee events.
 FightGear business strategy and prototype merchandise reach consumer testing.
 In parallel, we add **additional league integrations** and enable **selective multi-chain access** where partner distribution requires it—while keeping Solana as the economic hub.

-**Why this matters:** Communities convert casual fandom into durable membership with real skin in the game, and apparel acts as a viral surface that reaches beyond crypto.
+**Why this matters:** Communities convert casual engagement into durable membership with real skin in the game, and apparel acts as a viral surface that reaches beyond crypto.
 New league and partner surfaces multiply places where identity, reputation, and ownership matter.

 **How value accrues to $FIGHT:** Community stakes lock supply and generate program fees; FightGear purchases and royalties can be denominated in $FIGHT; new integrations add fresh sinks and revenue-share streams that route back to the DAO for **buybacks/burns** and ecosystem grants.